traffic-refinery/traffic-refinery.github.io/index.md

-To highlight the need for `Traffic Refinery`, we show results from our [prior work](https://dl.acm.org/doi/10.1145/3366704) by training multiple ML models to infer the resolution of video streaming applications over time using different data representations: 1) using only L3 features, as would be available using `netflow`; 2) adding transport layer features; and 3) further adding application layer features.
+To highlight the need for `Traffic Refinery`, we show results from our [prior work](https://dl.acm.org/doi/10.1145/3366704) by training multiple ML models to infer the resolution of encrypted video streaming applications over time using different data representations: 1) using only L3 features, as would be available using `netflow`; 2) adding transport layer features; and 3) adding application layer features to L3; and combining all features.
 The figure below shows the precision and recall achieved by each representation.

 ![Resolution inference features](assets/resolution_features.png){:align="center" height="60%" width="60%"}

 As one might expect, a model trained solely with L3 features achieves the poorest performance.
 Hence, relying solely on features offered by existing network infrastructure would produce the worst performing models.
 On the other hand, combining Network and Application features results in more than a 10% increase in both precision and recall.
-This example showcases how limiting available data representations to the ones typically available from existing systems (\eg, NetFlow) can inhibit potential gains, highlighted by the blue-shaded area.
+This example showcases how limiting available data representations to the ones typically available from existing systems (e.g., NetFlow) can inhibit potential gains, highlighted by the blue-shaded area.

 Of course, any representation is possible if packet traces are the starting